 Announcements about PhD positions can be provided by e-mail: email@example.com

-Call for applications: IMPRS PhD Positions in Solar System Science in Göttingen, Germany
+IMPRS PhD Positions in Solar System Science

-Solar System School students collaborate with leading scientists in these fields and graduates are awarded a doctoral degree from the renowned University of Göttingen or, if they choose, another university.
+Solar System School students collaborate with leading scientists in these fields and graduates are awarded a doctoral degree from the University of Göttingen or TU Braunschweig.

 The Solar System School is open to students from all countries and offers an international three-year PhD programme in an exceptional research environment with state-of-the-art facilities on the Göttingen Campus.
 Successful applicants will be offered a three-year doctoral support contract as well as post-doc wrap-up funding.

 Applicants to the Solar System School should have a keen interest in Solar system science and a record of academic excellence.
-They must have, or must be about to obtain, an M.Sc. degree or equivalent in physics, earth sciences or a related field, including a written
+They must have, or must be about to obtain, an M.Sc. degree or equivalent in physics, chemistry, geosciences or a related field, including a written

-* Applicants can register immediately at the online application portal.
+- Applicants can register immediately at the online application portal.

-* Applications should be submitted between September 1 and November 1.
+- Applications should be submitted between 1 August and 1 October.